Motion Planning Transformers: A Motion Planning Framework for Mobile Robots: Conclusion

 \section{Conclusion}

+In the future, extending MPT to higher dimensional robots such as robotic arms or drones is an interesting problem with many real-world applications.
+For mobile robots in 3D space, the use of sparse Transformer models would be better suited because of the dimensionality of the space.
+While for manipulation systems in 3D since the task and joint space do not overlap, the extension of method is more challenging.

-In this work, we have shown an application of the transformer model for motion planning tasks.
+In this work, we have shown an application of the transformer model for 2D navigation tasks.
 Unlike prior methods that need to retrain models for maps of different sizes, we leverage the ability of transformers to handle sequences of different lengths and parallelize long-term dependencies without recursions for planning problems with different map sizes.
-By combing MPT with SMP, we could generate paths faster, with fewer tree nodes for different environments and robot models.
+We have also shown the ability of MPT to reduce search spaces for robots with kinematic constraints by predicting key points in $SE(2)$ space.
+Hence by combing MPT with SMP, we are able to generate paths faster, with fewer tree nodes for different environments and robot models.

-While the initial results are impressive, there are loads of places to improve.
-One being, the performance of the planner with maps that are larger than training data size.
-In NLP and vision tasks, larger transformer models seem to improve performance.
-Similarly, larger MPT models may result in better accuracy for these maps.
-Extending the planner to higher dimensional robots such as robotic arms or drones is also an interesting problem with many real-world applications.
-Because of the higher dimensions of these spaces, sparse Transformer models\citep{routingTransformer, beltagy2020longformer} would be an ideal choice for these problems.